-Train Times to Sikhoraphum
+Train Times from Bangkok to Sikhoraphum

-There are 8 direct trains a day from Bangkok to Sikhoraphum:
+There are 8 direct trains a day from Bangkok to Sikhoraphum.

 - The fastest train from Bangkok to Sikhoraphum is Train #21 departing at 05:45 which is scheduled to complete the journey in 6 hours 47 minutes.